beeware/rubicon-objc/docs/en/tutorial/tutorial-2.md

 ...     pass
 ```

-If this option is used, the Objective C class name will have a numeric
+If this option is used, the Objective-C class name will have a numeric
 suffix (e.g., <span class="title-ref">Handler_2</span>).
 The Python
 class name will be unchanged.